flowroute/flowroute-numbers-python/README.md

 | `number` | True  | string   | The telephone number on which to query.
 This must be a Flowroute number on your account, and must use an E.164 1NPANXXXXXX format. |

 ##### Example Usage

+In the following example, details are requested for the telephone number just purchased using the [`purchase`](#purchasenumber) method.

 	"Telephone Number Details
 	response = tnc.telephone_number_details(16476998778)